 On top of that, there is also a 12-page appendix.
 This is more casually written and comes with tips, several game variants, an explanation of game terms, and the scoring in detail.
 While it’s not necessary for learning, it does help a lot with understanding the game and also gives you plenty of ideas on how to get the most out of it.

-Each player receives his personal 5×3 board onto which he will put new rooms, fields, and pastures.
+Each player receives his personal 5×3 board onto which he will place new rooms, fields, and pastures.

 The central board contains basic worker actions and has room for new action cards, as they become unlocked later on.